Pride parade: New York

-The 2011 New York City parade was held just two days after the legalization of gay marriage in the state of New York.
-Some other notable pride parades include Miami Beach Pride, Boston Pride Parade, Rhode Island Pride in Providence, Chicago Pride Parade, Denver PrideFest, Columbus Pride, Cincinnati Pride, Albuquerque Pride, Atlanta Pride, Augusta Pride, Capital Pride, Charlotte Pride, Come Out With Pride (Orlando), Houston Gay Pride Parade, Indy Pride Festival, Jacksonville Pride, Nashville Pride, North Carolina Pride in Raleigh-Durham, New Orleans Decadence, Oklahoma City Pride and Festival, Orange County Pride, San Diego Pride, Long Beach (CA) LGBT Pride, Palm Springs Pride, Philly Pride, Portland Pride, Queens Pride, San Francisco Pride, Seattle Pride, St. Louis PrideFest, St. Pete Pride, Twin Cities Pride (Minneapolis/St. Paul) and Utah Pride Festival, among many others.
-In 2018, the small town of Homer, Alaska, held its first pride parade.

-In 2019, State of New York hosted the largest international LGBT pride celebration in history, known as Stonewall 50 – WorldPride NYC 2019, to commemorate the 50th anniversary of the Stonewall Riots; as many as 4 million people are expected to attend in Manhattan alone.
+On June 30, 2019, State of New York hosted the largest international LGBTQ pride celebration in history, known as Stonewall 50 – WorldPride NYC 2019, commemorated the 50th anniversary of the Stonewall Riots.
+The twelve-hour parade included 150,000 pre-registered participants among 695 groups and an estimated five million visitors.

 On June 28, 2020, on the 51st anniversary of the Stonewall riots, the Queer Liberation March Protest in New York City clashed with New York Police Department officers.
 Police alleged that this feud started as a result of a participant vandalizing an NYPD vehicle.
 Participants claimed tensions began when police attempted to arrest one protester, leading to them beginning to arrest other protestors.
 Participants also claimed that police pepper sprayed them and used tear gas.
 GLAAD condemned the police's use of force, comparing it to the actions of police in the original Stonewall riots.
-The most recent Pride parade in New York was held on June 26, 2022.

 Puerto Rico

 There are two cities in the U.S. territory of Puerto Rico that celebrate pride parades/festivals.
 The first one began in June 1991 in San Juan; later in 2003, the city of Cabo Rojo started celebrating its own pride parade.
 The pride parade in Cabo Rojo has become very popular and has received thousands of attendees in the last few years.
 San Juan Pride runs along Ashford Avenue in the Condado area (a popular tourist district), while Cabo Rojo Pride takes place in Boquerón.